MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/3-create-project-plan-presentation.md

 5. In **PowerPoint**, open a new blank presentation.
 6. Select the **Copilot** option on the right side of the ribbon.
 7. In the **Copilot** pane that appears, several predefined prompts are available for you to choose from.
 Select the **Create presentation from file** prompt.
-8. In the prompt field at the bottom of the **Copilot** pane, Copilot automatically enters the text: **Create presentation from file /**.The forward slash is the universal Copilot indicator to enter a link to a file.
+8. In the prompt field at the bottom of the **Copilot** pane, Copilot automatically enters the text: **Create presentation from file /**.The forward slash is the universal Microsoft 365 Copilot indicator to enter a link to a file.
 In this case, it triggers Copilot to open a **Suggestions** window that displays three of the most recently used files.
      -  If your file appears here, then select it now and proceed to the next step.
      -  If the file isn't one of the three being displayed, select the right arrow (**&gt;**) in the upper right corner of the **Suggestions** window to see an expanded MRU file list.
 If the file appears here, then select it now and proceed to the next step.
      -  If you don't see your file in the expanded MRU list, then you must copy the link to the report and paste it in the prompt field.
 To do so: